Alex Binnie (tattoo artist): Education and career

 Alex Binnie graduated with a BA (Hons) in Fine Art from South Glamorgan Faculty of Art and Design in 1982.
 He became a medical artist in 1985, first an AV technician at Royal Postgraduate Medical School, then a medical illustrator at United Medical and Dental Schools of Guy's and St Thomas' Hospitals.

 His first tattoo studio in London was an unlicensed studio called 'Mother Art'.
 It received some publicity from a newsletter published by Genesis P-Orridge and offered early clients as much tattooing as they could stand in one sitting for 10 pounds sterling.

-He moved to Los Angeles, California from 1991–1993, initially tattooing at the Gauntlet studio in West Hollywood managed by his then-wife Elayne Binnie (now Elayne Angel owner of Rings of Desire and author of The Piercing Bible).
+He moved to Los Angeles, California, from 1991 to 1993, initially tattooing at the Gauntlet studio in West Hollywood managed by his then-wife Elayne Binnie (now Elayne Angel owner of Rings of Desire and author of The Piercing Bible).
 Following this he worked at Body Electric on Melrose Ave, and then travelled to Seattle, working with Vyvyn Lazonga.

 Binnie returned to London in 1993 and established Into You Tattoo in Clerkenwell.
 In 2005, he established Into You Brighton with Jason Mosseri.